-The M Factor challenges remain high profile in school and we will continue to have two sessions a week in class.
-The first, to practice and develop strategies to help with those tricky calculations and the second as our usual ‘heads down’ session.
-Pupils have been motivated to improve their scores each week and this is having a positive effect on all areas of maths learning in Year 5.
-Children must know all their times tables (and related division facts) with ‘2 second recall’, so please help with learning these at home.
+After our brief pause to focus on times tables last term, the M Factor challenges will remain high profile in school and we will continue to have two sessions a week in class.
+The first, to practise and develop strategies to help with those tricky calculations and the second as our usual ‘heads down’ session.
+Pupils will be motivated to improve their scores each week and this will have a positive effect on all areas of maths learning in Year 5.
+Children must know all their times tables (and related division facts) with ‘2 second recall’, so please help to maintain (or develop!) this skill at home.

 As usual, Mathletics will be set every Wednesday, to be completed by the following Monday.
+Due to the quick turn around of homework each week, please ensure this is handed in on time so that we can give feed back on it before the following Wednesday.
 A comprehension or grammar task will be set every other week.

 This is of huge importance to all children.
 Reading for enjoyment every day, alone or with an adult, will not only increase your child’s vocabulary, but improve general knowledge, comprehension and general understanding across all subjects.